AdguardTeam/AdGuardDNS/doc/querylog.md

     - `youtube_safe_search`: the request was modified by the YouTube safe search filter.

-- <a href="#properties-m" id="properties-m" name="properties-m">`m`</a>: The text of the first rule that matched this query or the ID of the blocked service, if the ID of the filtering rule list is `blocked_service`.
+- <a href="#properties-m" id="properties-m" name="properties-m">`m`</a>: The text of the first rule that matched this query.
 If no rules matched, this property is omitted.
 The short name `m` stands for “match”.

+    The special cases are:

+    - It contains the ID of the blocked service, if the request was blocked by the service blocker.

+    - It contains the ID of the category, if the request was filtered by a category filter.

     **Object examples:**